rust-lang/rust/text/0000-stable-simd.md

 integer register.
 The intrinsic specificall sets all bytes to the first argument.

-These functions are all imported through `std::vendor::*` at the top of the example (in this case `stdsimd::vendor::*`).
+These functions are all imported through `std::arch::*` at the top of the example (in this case `stdsimd::vendor::*`).
 We go on to use a bunch of these intrinsics throughout the `hex_encode_sse41` function to actually do the hex encoding.